 If the $schema property is present, the JSON schema obtained from the specified URI SHALL describe the version of the SARIF format specified by the version property (§3.13.2).

-NOTE: The purpose of the $schema property is to allow JSON schema validation tools to locate an appropriate schema against which to validate the log file.
+NOTE 1: The purpose of the $schema property is to allow JSON schema validation tools to locate an appropriate schema against which to validate the log file.
 This is useful, for example, for tool authors who wish to ensure that logs produced by their tools conform to the SARIF format.

+NOTE 2: The SARIF schema is available at https://raw.githubusercontent.com/oasis-tcs/sarif-spec/master/Schemata/sarif-schema-2.1.0.json.

 runs property